-Products that have an SPM Profile with a final classification as "More Sustainable" (Clusters A, B and C) are called "Sustainable Solutions".
+Products that have an SPM Profile with a final classification as "More Performance - More Sustainable" (Cluster A) or "More Sustainable" (Clusters B and C) are called "Sustainable Solutions".

-Sika's "Sustainable Solutions" are promoted under the corresponding communication concept and can be easily identified by the "Sustainably Impactful" eye-catcher.
+Sika's "Sustainable Solutions" which qualify within the "More Performance - More Sustainable" cluster are promoted under the corresponding branding concept and can be easily identified by the "More Performance - More Sustainable" claim and eye catcher, along with the benefits table.

 For all products promoted as "Sustainable Solutions", the Sustainability Fact Sheet summarizes and provides a comprehensive overview of the sustainability benefits and aspects of the product.
-This additional information can be found online on the respective product webpage or through the QR code on the packaging.
+This additional information can be found online or through the QR code on the packaging.